ECoC40: 40 years of European Capitals of Culture

 She is currently involved in the project "40 recommendations from 40 years of European Capitals of Culture", analysing the long-term impact of the European Capital of Culture initiative.

-The findings are summarised in 40 theses in the "Chemnitz White Paper" guidelines and are being incorporated into the revision of the European directive on the scope of the European Capitals of Culture.
+The findings were summarised in 40 theses in the "Chemnitz White Paper" guidelines and are being incorporated into the revision of the European guidelines on the scope of the European Capitals of Culture.
 The aim is to strengthen the European dimension, simplify the selection and monitoring process and ensure long-term implementation.
 In addition, the Melina Mercouri Prize is to be revised in order to facilitate early funding.

 ECoC - European Capitals of Culture